Information and communications technology.

 In 2017–18 the department continued to maintain the stability of its core systems.
 The average number of priority one incidents was 0.17 per month.
 Priority one applies if a system, network, application or customer self service capability is unavailable or severely degraded, there is no alternative available, and this affects the department or an organisation to which it provides key services to meet customer service level commitments or otherwise has a significant impact on a critical function.

-To support unprecedented demand and community expectations for 24/7 online access, the department has deployed highly available ICT infrastructure that is scalable with capacity on demand to meet customer needs.
-This infrastructure is further challenged during the peak demand periods, such as the end of the financial year, calendar year and holiday processing periods.
-Complex data modelling indicates service demand profiles so that infrastructure capacity can be increased in anticipation of demand peaks.
+To support community demand for 24/7 online access, the department maintains ICT infrastructure to be available and to have enough capacity to meet customer needs.
+This is important during peak demand periods such as the end of financial year, end of calendar year and holiday processing periods.
+Complex data modelling indicates service demand profiles so that the department can increase infrastructure capacity in anticipation of demand peaks.

 ICT support for other government agencies

 The department continued to provide ICT support to other Australian, state and territory government agencies, including: